buvis/clusters/README.md

 ## :book:&nbsp; Overview

-This is home to my personal Kubernetes cluster.
-[Flux](https://github.com/fluxcd/flux2) watches this Git repository and makes the changes to my cluster based on the YAML manifests.
+This is home to my personal Kubernetes clusters.
+[Flux](https://github.com/fluxcd/flux2) watches this Git repository and makes the changes to my clusters based on the YAML manifests.

 For more information, head on over to my [docs](https://docs.buvis.net).